carboncopies/BrainGenix-API/Source/Interface/Configuration/CompilePlatformInfo/README.md

 /*!
-\page CompilePlatformInfo Compile Platform Info
+ * \page CompilePlatformInfo Compile Platform Info

-This document provides details about the platform-specific compilation configurations.
+ *
+ * This section documents the Compile Platform Info module, which provides platform-specific
+ * configuration details during the build process.
  */

 # About